⚠ Rescue Case File

 The victim had connected their wallet to what appeared to be a legitimate DeFi platform.
 The site looked professional.
 It had a working dashboard, fake social media reviews, and even real-time price feeds.

-But one click gave the scammer full approval permissions to move tokens.
+But one click gave the operator of concern full approval permissions to move tokens.
 Within seconds, the ETH was gone.

 Following the Digital Breadcrumbs